microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/New-MgPrintPrinterTaskTrigger.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphPrintTaskTrigger>: printTaskTrigger
+BODYPARAMETER <IMicrosoftGraphPrintTaskTrigger1>: printTaskTrigger
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
+  - `[Definition <IMicrosoftGraphPrintTaskDefinition1>]`: printTaskDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity